 To experience relaxation, comfort and de-stress as well as enjoyment.
 (Participant 6, Female, Age 22-30)

-Simply feeling restored and rejuvenated and ultimately better after the experience.
+I feel restored and rejuvenated and ultimately better after the experience.
 A feeling of having been detected, cleansed, and buffed!
 Uplifted.
 (Participant 15, Female, Age 46-51)

-Needs to feel serene and luxurious.
+It needs to feel serene and luxurious.
 (Participant 16, Female, Age 31-45)

-Other responses factored in various expectations, and created themes such as cleanliness, cost and happiness:
+Other responses factored in various expectations and created themes such as cleanliness, cost and happiness:

 Cleanliness.
 Smells nice.
 (Participant 18, Female, Age 31-45)

 The spa must be clean and have a calming atmosphere.
 Additionally, the treatments are always very expensive at spas.
-I expect spas to make the treatments more reasonable and I often decide not to attend a spa if it is too costly, especially if there are not many facilities included in the price.
+I expect spas to make the treatments more reasonable, and I often decide not to attend a spa if it is too costly, especially if there are not many facilities included in the price.
 (Participant 5, Female, Age 16-21)

-Even other less frequent keywords and phrases can be addressed in specific responses, such as: “Education”, “Escapism”, “Customised treatments” and “Healthy food”.
+Even other less frequent keywords and phrases can be addressed in specific responses, such as: “Education”, “Escapism”, “Customised treatments”, and “Healthy food”.

 memorable sense, factoring in all the other senses (sight, smell and sound).
-The second most memorable is ‘Smell’ at 33%, which could be due to the scents that are inhaled when commencing and during treatment and the overall aroma of the environment in the treatment room.
+The second most memorable is ‘Smell’ at 33%, which could be due to the scents inhaled when commencing and during treatment and the overall aroma of the environment in the treatment room.
 None of the participants selected ‘Sound’, which music is usually a part of every spa experience, especially in a treatment room.

 To further understand the importance of spa facilities, respondents identified the benefits of facilities on the spa experience as a whole.
 A prevalent theme for the reason behind how facilities benefit the spa experience was the feeling that they associate with facility use, but also how facilities benefit the experience: